Skip to content

 [D]

-Throughout the trip, Jackson juggled multiple cameras and plate sizes using the collodion process that involved coating the plates with chemical mixture, exposing them and developing the resulting images with portable darkroom.
-The crude technique required educated guesses on exposure times, and involved heavy, awkward equipment several men had to assist in its transportation.
+Throughout the trip, Jackson juggled multiple cameras and plate sizes using the collodion process that involved coating the plates with a chemical mixture, exposing them and developing the resulting images with a portable darkroom.
+The crude technique required educated guesses on exposure times, and involved heavy, awkward equipment - several men had to assist in its transportation.
 Despite these challenges, Jackson captured dozens of striking photos, ranging from majestic images like his now-famous snapshot of Old Faithful, to casual portraits of expedition members at the camp.
 While veterans of previous expeditions had written at length about stunning sights, these vivid photographs were another thing entirely.

 [E]